Columbus Communications: History

 Columbus entered the Curaçao retail market in January 2010 through the acquisition of Curaçao Cable TV NV, a fledgling start up that held video and internet concessions, but had yet to reach the commercial stage.

 By the fall of 2010, a new fully digital video head end was constructed, providing Flow customers access to more than 250 video and audio channels – by far the most comprehensive television service in Curaçao.
 In addition, Flow offers residential broadband internet packages ranging from an entry-level service of 5 Mbit/s up to 100 Mbit/s.
 In partnership with its sister company, Columbus Business Solutions, they also provide a range of corporate data services including data storage, disaster recovery, IP services, hosting and business continuity services.

 The company was then officially acquired by Cable & Wireless Communications, the parent company of another fellow telecommunications company in the Caribbean, named LIME.
 The cost of the acquisition was US$1.85 Billion dollars.

-The company has now become a fully owned entity of CWC.
-FLOW has now become the consumer-facing brand for the new company across all of CWC's former LIME.
+The company then became a fully owned entity of CWC.
+FLOW became the consumer-facing brand for the new company across all of CWC's former LIME.
 It offers quad-play services (i.e. mobile, fixed voice, fixed home broadband and television).